robo-code/robocode/plugins/dotnet/ReadMe.txt

 Best option is to install Visual Studio C# Express 2008 http://www.microsoft.com/express/Downloads/#2008-Visual-CS

-3) Make sure you have csc.exe on PATH
+3) Make sure you have csc.exe on PATH and also the absolute path to the root directory where mvn.cmd is located.

 4) Make sure you have JAVA_HOME set to proper version of Java (64/32 bit)